 What else those orders entailed, Anina didn't have time to ponder, as blankness took over her.

 Anina drifted in and out of consciousness for the next few days.
-Sometimes she woke up and recognized that she was in a boat – tied, gagged, and groggy.
+Whenever she managed to wake, she found herself in a boat – tied, gagged, and groggy.
 The two warriors who'd attacked her in the forest were with her in the boat, powering some script that made them speed through a river.
 Other times, they sailed at normal speed, and one of them would take off her gag and bindings to make her eat.

 Sometimes Anina had the urge to throw herself in the river, but she couldn't swim in her current state.
 Besides, given the choice between drowning or eating the food they gave her, dull though it was, her traitorous body hungered for the meal.
 And every time she filled her tummy, she drifted back into an empty darkness, unable to contemplate much else.

 Princess Angtara’s warriors had attacked Anina.
 In the southern forests.
-Had the princess guessed correctly that the Ghoul might be there?
-Had there been more warriors, and had they stumbled upon Yiling’s hut?
+Had the princess guessed correctly that the Ghoul was there?
+Had there been more warriors, and had they stumbled upon Lady Yiling’s hut?
 It wasn’t very far from where the two warriors found Anina.

-Dear Karingal, were Sano, Yiling, and Matiban all right?
+Dear Karingal, were Sano, Lady Yiling, and Lord Matiban all right?

 And more importantly, where was Anina now?
 She tried to get a sense of what lay beyond the tent.
 It was light outside, probably late morning to early afternoon.
 From outside, she heard the usual sounds of a village – harried footsteps, loud conversations, the clinks and clangs of tools and instruments.